unknowtherwise67/Unified-Android-Tweaker/README.md

 - Open-Source complilance.

 ## DISCLAMERS
-- USE THIS MODULE AT YOUR OWN RISKS.
+- USE THE ROOT MODULE AT YOUR OWN RISKS.
 - DEVELOPERS ARE DO NOT TOOK RESPONSIBILITY FOR ANYHING THAT HAPPENS ONLY IF IS YOUR FAULTS.

 ## REQUIREMENTS/COMPATIBILITY